noelit911/noelit911.github.io/unpublished_posts/2024-03-01-Payload-Unleashed-DLL-Injection 1.md

 ## C Code Snippet

-Now, let's dive into the provided C code snippet, which demonstrates the APC injection process:
+Now, let's dive into the provided C code snippet, which demonstrates the APC injection process.
+Remind that not all processes are eligible for this injection, only the suspended ones.

 ```c
 #include <windows.h>